FarronF/limerick-council-meetings/meetings/2022/03/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st February 2022.md

 Consultants to design and deliver the new playground for People’s Park.
 It is expected that

-Consultants will be appointed by the end of March and the project delivered by the end of--- 9
+Consultants will be appointed by the end of March and the project delivered by the end of
+---
+9

 this year.